 Speaking of views, Writing-on-Stone Provincial Park has some amazing trails that wind through the hoodoos and provide stunning outlooks over the Milk River.
 Climbing, wandering, and very briefly getting lost in these sandstone giants is what coming here is all about.

-Keep in mind that if you are coming here in the summer it gets pretty hot.
+Keep in mind that if you are taking your Western Canada road trip in the summer, it gets pretty hot.
 The sandstone holds and radiates the heat, and a hot prairie summer can quickly feel like a hot desert summer when entering the park.
 Bring a lot of water and sunscreen.

 From here head north on route to Head-Smashed-In Buffalo Jump.